 From up here, you have a wonderful view across the Rhine Valley and the other hills.
 You almost feel like the lord or the lady of the castle.
-See the fog lifting up there on the Löwenburg, and the splendor of dandelions and other flowers in summer.
+Thanks to conservation and restoration work, we can visit the castle ruin.

 The castle ruins

-However, the ruins that we see today go back to the end of the 13th century.
-The beginning of Löwenburg goes back to around 1200.
+The castle, whose ruins we see today, was built in the second half of the 13th century.
+The beginnings Löwenburg Castle go back to around 1200.

-Löwenburg Castle was built towards the end of the 12th century during the reign of Count Heinrich II von Sayn, who ruled from 1172-1202.
-Unlike Drachenfels Castle, we do not have exact dates, Löwenburg Castle does not appear in the historical sources until 1247.
-Some authors date the Löwenburg to the war years around 1200, others to an earlier date around 1180.
+Löwenburg Castle was built towards the end of the 12th century during the reign of Count Heinrich II von Sayn (1172-1202).
+Back then, it was just a simple watchtower.
+Unlike with Drachenfels Castle, we do not have exact dates, Löwenburg Castle does not appear in the historical sources until 1247.
+Some authors date it to the war years around 1200, others to an earlier date around 1180.

 Let us go back in time to those years in our region.
 The mighty archbishops of Cologne held Castle Wolkenburg and Castle Drachenfels.
-The Counts of Sayn had become powerful men too, they held important ecclesiastical and worldly positions.
-Large areas along river Sieg belonged to them, since 1180 their mighty castle Blankenburg stood above the Sieg valley.
-Count Heinrich’s wife had brought the area around Mount Löwenburg into the Sayn family.
+The Counts of Sayn had become powerful men too, large areas along river Sieg belonged to them, since 1180 their mighty castle Blankenburg stood above the Sieg valley.
+Count Heinrich’s wife had brought the area around Mount Löwenburg into the marriage.

 The Counts of Berg did not have possessions in the Siebengebirge yet, however at the Sieg river the Counts of Sayn had gotten in their way, Blankenburg Castle must be been a thorn in their side.
-Both counts, however, must have watched the archbishop’s ambitions with suspicion.
+Both counts, however, were liege men to the archbishop of Cologne and met his ambitions with suspicion.
 So it must have been an uneasy peace at the Cologne feudal court.

 War for the throne and feud

-A terrible time began was the war for the throne broke out between Philip of Swabia, the youngest brother of the deceased Emperor Henry VI, and Otto IV, Welf by his father Henry the Lion and Plantagenet by his mother Matilda of England and his uncle Richard I. Lionheart.
+A terrible time began in 1198, when the war for the throne broke out between Philip of Swabia, the youngest brother of the deceased Emperor Henry VI, and Otto IV, Welf by his father Henry the Lion and Plantagenet by his mother Matilda of England and his uncle Richard I. Lionheart.
 As Cologne was Otto’s stronghold, the Rhineland was devastated.

 The counts of Sayn stood firmly on Otto’s side.
 An embittered feud raged between them and Dietrich of Landsberg, a supporter of the Hohenstaufen.
 Count Heinrich II. von Sayn and his brother Eberhard were captured by Dietrich and died of the hardships they had suffered.
 Löwenburg Castle was built in those years.
 Only the marriage between Count Henry III of Sayn and Dietrich’s daughter Mechthild of Landsberg around 1215 ended the feud.